cjavad/hashit/docs/pydoc.md

-i would strongly recommend using python3 because that python3 comes with a newer version of hashlib and therefore many new hash-functions, altough it is posible to add these into python2 with the load() function which acts like a 'connecter' and enables hashit to use third-party hashing-functions as long as the have the same api as specified in docs/README.md
+i would strongly recommend using python3 because that python3 comes with a newer version of hashlib and therefore many new hash-functions, altough it is posible to add these into python2 with the load() function which acts like a 'connecter' and enables hashit to use third-party hashing-functions as long as the have the same api as specified in docs/index.md

+The GLOBAL dict contains all the configurations for this program, translations, error messages settings, plugins and more.

+__algorithms__ is a list that contains all the builtin algorithms including crc32

+LICENSE:

     MIT License

     Copyright (c) 2018 Javad Shafique

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

     The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

     THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

     NO ONE CAN CLAIM OWNERSHIP OF THIS "SOFTWARE" AND ASSOCIATED DOCUMENTATION FILES.

 <h2 id="hashit.fixpath">fixpath</h2>

 ```python
 fixpath(path)
 ```
-Returns full path and supports snap
+Fixpath converts the releative path into an absolute path and if needed can append the path to the snap host-filesystem which if the application is in devmode gives hashit access to the hole filesystem, if you're not in devmode and you're still using snap, then you will need sudo to access the intire system
 <h2 id="hashit.reader">reader</h2>

 ```python
 reader(filename, mode='r', remove_binary_mark=True)
 ```
-Creates generator for an file, better for larger files not part of the MEMOPT
+Creates generator for an file, better for larger files not part of the MEMOPT, so an standard reader for most uses.
+Works like readlines but instead of a list it creates an generator that sortof clean the input before it is parsed by something like BSD() or SFV().
 <h2 id="hashit.SFV">SFV</h2>

 ```python
 SFV(self, filename=None, size=False)
 ```
 Class for parsing and creating sfv strings
+SFV() contains all functions needed for parsing, creating and formating SFV strings
 <h2 id="hashit.BSD">BSD</h2>

 ```python
 BSD(self, filename=None, size=False)
 ```
-Parser for bsd and formater
+Parser for bsd and formater, also the same as SFV() but BSD() instead of sfv uses the bsd checksum output which is like this:
+    hashname (filename) = hash [size]
 <h2 id="hashit.eprint">eprint</h2>

 ```python